TRC20org/TRC20/README.md

  - Scanning blocks from the block number of deployed inscription onwards, iterating through each block's transactions and matching the `data` information returned by txid.
  - Use the FULL NODE HTTP API to query txid get the `from` and `to` addresses.
 For more details, please refer to the following link: https://developers.tron.network/reference/wallet-gettransactionbyid.
  - The obtained addresses need to undergo encoding conversion to Tron wallet addresses.
 For more details, please refer to the following link: https://www.btcschools.net/tron/tron_tool_base58check_hex.php.

+## FAQ
+### Why you need transfer to `T9yD14Nj9j7xAB4dbGeiX9h8unkKHxuWwb` account?
+Because TRON blockchain cannot transfer to yourself address.We decided to transfer the black hole address to the TRON blockchain.
+Refer to the black hole address given in the official [documentation](https://developers.tron.network/docs/faq#3-what-is-the-destruction-address-of-tron)https://developers.tron.network/docs/faq#3-what-is-the-destruction-address-of-tron of the TRON blockchain.

+### Why you need transfer to 0.000001 TRX to black hole address?
+Because TRON blockchain cannot transfer zero amount, 0.000001 TRX is the minimum transfer amount.